markcmurphy/devdocs-portal/Price_Lists.md

 |Price List Assignments|Assign price lists to Channels|
 |Price List Records|Create and manage price list records|

+### Price List Definitions

+`Price List` – A collection of price records. `Price Records` make up a price list.

+`Price Record` – A price override for a particular variant - minimally, this is a variant ID, price, and currency.

+`PriceRecordBatch`: A way to update several `Price Records` in a `Price List` at once.
+Using this bulk upsert endpoint, you can upsert up to 1000 Price Records in a single API call.

+`Currency`: A `Price List` can contain records for multiple currencies.
+At this time, only price records that match the store’s default currency will be used to determine storefront and in-cart prices.
+Although BigCommerce supports a storefront currency selection, this is not currently integrated with Price Lists and will merely convert prices from the store’s default currency for display convenience.

 ## Price Lists

 A Price List allows you to populate different versions of catalog pricing and assign them to different [Customer Groups](https://developer.bigcommerce.com/api-reference/customer-subscribers/customers-api).